 |Panel discussion||Effective strategies for achieving NZEB|

-Louise Ellison is the Group Head of Sustainability at Hammerson plc.
-Her external roles include Chairmanship of the Better Buildings Partnership, an organisation of 29 commercial property landlords committed to improving the environmental performance of their portfolios.
+Louise Ellison – Group Head of Sustainability, Hammerson Plc .
+Louise’s external roles include Chairmanship of the Better Buildings Partnership, an organisation of 29 commercial property landlords committed to improving the environmental performance of their portfolios.
 Her other external roles include membership of the Green Construction Board, a joint industry-Government initiative to support better environmental performance across the sector and the Responsible Business Board of Mace.
 She was previously Head of Sustainability at Quintain Estates and Development plc and Research Director at Investment Property Forum.

 Philip Lee is one of Ireland’s leading full service commercial law firms that is consistently ranked as a top tier firm.
 Philip Lee is a recognised leader in several areas of law including corporate, real estate and planning, construction, PPP, environmental, energy, procurement, competition, data, employment, EU, intellectual property, immigration and tax.
 They are thought leaders on energy policy and have unique credentials with a first-class reputation in renewables, environment, projects and construction.